miensol/miensol.github.io/_posts/2018-01-04-multi-tenancy-task-scheduler.md

         }
 ```

 The first interesting part is how we setup `taskSink` by using [`Flux.create`](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#create-java.util.function.Consumer-reactor.core.publisher.FluxSink.OverflowStrategy-).
-For clarity, we explicitly pass `FluxSink.OverflowStrategy.BUFFER` so that tasks are buffered in case they outpace processor.
+For clarity, we explicitly pass `FluxSink.OverflowStrategy.BUFFER` so that tasks are buffered in case they outpace the processor.
 The `name` is used to get better log messages.
 Finally, we call `processSinkWithLimitedConcurrency` to start task processing using the given `scheduler`.
 Interestingly the `onErrorResume` restarts the processing in case we have a bug.

 ## Task coordinator concurrent processing